foldvaridominic/sa-mcts/README.md

 Note that these codes have been extracted from a large project, where they were tailored to perform a specific task.
 Further generalization would certainly be necessary.

-Further readings can be found in the downloads section.
+Further readings can be found in the docs.

+Minimum working example: mve.py